vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 #### Card element

-Now we have stored the name of the meal for today and the corresponding image we can use it to add it to our HA as card, like this:
+Now that we have stored the name of today's meal and the corresponding image, we can add it to our HA as a card, like this:

 <img src="images_mealie/dashboard_day_meal.png" alt="day meal on the dashboard" width="400px">